Viewers Choice: Launch as monopoly provider

 In March 1991, the Canadian Radio-television and Telecommunications Commission (CRTC) granted a broadcasting licence to Viewer's Choice Canada to operate a regional pay-per-view service serving Eastern Canada (Ontario, Quebec, and the Atlantic provinces).
 Viewer's Choice Canada was a partnership between Astral Communications with 50.1%, Rogers Pay Per View Inc. (a subsidiary of what is now called Rogers Media) with 24.95%, and TSN Enterprises (part of what is now known as CTV Specialty Television Inc.) with 24.95%.

-The service launched on September 5, 1991 using the "Viewer's Choice" name on-air.
-For its first year and a half, it used the same graphics and logos as the Viewer's Choice service in the United States (now In Demand).
-In early 1993, Viewer's Choice introduced its own logo and on-screen CGI idents, which were used until April 2004.
-The old logo was 3 triangles with a rectangle with the words "VIEWER'S CHOICE".
-The name was later simplified to "Viewers Choice" without an apostrophe, and changed its logo to a more common logo with a new logo with 3 black rectangles with the banners.
-The upper has the word "VIEWERS", and the lower has the word "CHOICE".
+The service launched on September 5, 1991.
 Originally, Viewer's Choice was the monopoly provider of pay-per-view service in Eastern Canada, while Western International Communications (WIC) was granted a similar monopoly for its Home Theatre service in Western Canada, mirroring the regions held by Astral and WIC for pay television service (The Movie Network and Superchannel, respectively).
 However, from 1993 until 2007, Home Theatre operated under the Viewers Choice name and used the same satellite feeds.